Leeds-Beckett-Engineering/dspworkshops/README.md

 #### Jupyter Hub

-Having created the instance you will need to init the emvironment and then activate it:
+Having created the instance you will need to init the environment and then activate it:
 ```
 conda init
 source ~/.bashrc
 conda activate DSP
 ```

-If you are coming back to it then the comamdns to acitivate the exisiting environemnt are:
+If you are coming back to Jupyter Hub then the commands to activate the exisiting environemnt are:
 ```
 source ~/.bashrc
 conda activate DSP